From my book Frozen Moments—Poverty is the biggest crime.

 Cleaning blood

-Human beings talk about the betterment of humanity but keep their tyrannical behavior alive (against which they speak ill) and show off their fight for such injustices.
-Politicians glorify a personality for their political purposes and necessities.
-Politicians always say, “It is the public who helps us win.
-I am a public servant.”
+Human beings talk about the betterment of humanity but keep their tyrannical behavior alive against which they speak ill, showing off their fight for such injustices.

 I saw such a devoted public servant in North Chandameta.